Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

-An adaptation from our 5th order BFD scheme with periodic condition is required.
-As shown in \citep{Fink:Thesis:2017}, the scheme can be applied on the interval $\left( 0,\pi\right)$, then a anti-symmetric reflection is performed onto the interval $\left( 0,2\pi\right)$.
-It has been proved in the same manuscript that the eigenvectors of the new problem are:
+As the problem \eqref{21_dir} contains boundary conditions, an adaptation from our fifth-order BFD scheme with periodic conditions is required.
+As shown in \citep{ditkowski2020error}, the scheme can be applied on the interval $\left( 0,\pi\right)$, then an anti-symmetric reflection is performed onto the interval $\left( 0,2\pi\right)$.\\

 In order to get an approximation scheme for the end points of the interval $[0,\pi]$, we perform an extrapolation to the two additional ghost points needed, $x_{\frac{1}{4}}=-\frac{h}{4}$, $x_{-\frac{1}{4}}=-\frac{3h}{4}$ at the left boundary and $x_{(N+1)-\frac{1}{4}}=\pi+\frac{h}{4}$, $x_{(N+1)+\frac{1}{4}}=\pi+\frac{3h}{4}$ at the right one.
-As for the internal points for $1\leq j \leq N$, the scheme remains the same.
+As for the internal points for $2\leq j \leq N-1$, the scheme remains the same.